INTRODUCTION AND DEFINITIONS

 - Both cookies provide us with web store functionality and are stored until cleared by the user.

-- Requests should be sent to the Compliance Manager, Warrens Office, Unit 1, Moorside Point, Moorside Road, Winchester SO23 7RX.
+- Requests should be sent to the Compliance Manager, Warrens of Winchester Ltd, 85 High Street, Winchester SO23 9AE.
 We will need to see proof of your identity before processing your request.

-We will always store your digital information on secure servers.
+We have IT policies in place designed to protect data security and we will always store your digital information on secure servers.
 Unfortunately, however, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your information, we cannot guarantee the security of your information transmitted to our site or otherwise to our servers (such as by email).
 Any such transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.